Shopify/quilt/packages/graphql-testing/README.md

 ### Matchers

-This library provides matchers for Jest.
-To use these matchers, you’ll need to include `@shopify/graphql-testing/matchers` in your Jest setup file.
+This library provides a [Jest matcher](https://jestjs.io/docs/en/using-matchers).
+To use this matcher, you’ll need to include `@shopify/graphql-testing/matchers` in your Jest setup file.
 The following matcher will then be available:

 #### `toHavePerformedGraphQLOperation(operation: GraphQLOperation, variables?: object)`